themaximalist/llm.js/README.md

 ]); // Response: blue
 ```

-The OpenAI message format is used, and converted on-the-fly for specific services that use a different format (like Anthropic or LLaMa).
+The OpenAI message format is used, and converted on-the-fly for specific services that use a different format (like Anthropic, Google and LLaMa).